braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ## Filtering by most recent app versions

-Braze SDKs automatically track a user's _most recent_ app version.
+Braze SDKs automatically track a user's most recent app version.
 These versions can be used in filters and segments to determine which users should receive a message or campaign.

-![App Version Filter][1]
+![The Targeting Options panel in the Target Users step in the campaign building workflow.
+The Additional Filters section includes the following filter "Most Recent App Version Number for Android Stopwatch (Android) is below 3.7.0 (134.0.0.0)".][1]

 ### App version number